tweeeb/genhealth-8/README.md

 ### Running on Localhost

-### Prerequisites
-- Java 8

 ### Backend setup
-SageSupport requires a Java backend to process data from GenHealth.
+SageSupport requires a Java 8 backend to process data from GenHealth.

 In a terminal, access the backend folder